yitsushi/go-commander/README.md

-This is a simple TOTP _(Time-based One-time Password)_ CLI tool.
+This is a simple Go library to manage commands for your CLI tool.
-TOTP is the most common mechanism for 2FA _(Two-Factor-Authentication)_.
-You can manage and organize your accounts with namespaces and protect your data with a password.
+Easy to use and now you can focus on Business Logic instead of building the command routing.

+### What this library does for you?

+Manage your separated commands.
+How?
+Generates a general help and command specific helps for your commands.
+If your command fails somewhere (`panic` for example), commander will display the error message and the command specific help to guide your user.

 ### Install